chioloenrico/facebook-parameter-generator-variable/README.md

 # Facebook Parameter Generator Variable for Google Tag Manager Web Container

 Not Used anymore.

-We keep it for archive.
+We keep it for the archive.

 ## Open Source